jmcdice/jpilot-mcp/README.md

 **`create_jira_task`**
 - Creates a new task
 - Parameters:
-  - `project_key` (required)
   - `summary` (required)
+  - `project_key` (optional if `JIRA_DEFAULT_PROJECT` is set)
   - `description` (optional, markdown supported)
   - `parent_key` (optional, to link to epic or story)
 - Returns: Created task key and URL
-- Example: "Create a task 'Update documentation' in project PROJ"
+- Example: "Create a task 'Update documentation'" or "Create a task 'Update docs' in project PROJ"

 **`create_jira_subtask`**
 - Creates a subtask under a parent issue